jakedibattista/modelforpuckbuddy/helpfuldocs/IOS_INTEGRATION.md

 - **Timeouts**: Use 10 minutes for video analysis
 - **Testing**: Test with short (10-30 second) hockey videos first

 That's it!
-Your app can now analyze hockey videos and provide feedback to users.
+Your app can now analyze hockey videos with proper error handling, rate limiting, and security.